BootstrapCMS/Credentials/README.md

 ##### Additional Configuration

-You may want to check out the config for `cartalyst/sentry` too.
+You may want to check out the config for both `cartalyst/sentry` and `graham-campbell/core` too.
 For Laravel Credentials to function correctly, you must set the models to the following, or to a class which extends the following:

 * `'GrahamCampbell\Credentials\Models\Group'`
 * `'GrahamCampbell\Credentials\Models\User'`